juychen/juychen.github.io/docs/3_Nextflow/NextflowDocker.md

 ## Overview of the process

 Attached is the Nextflow script we apply in this tutorial.
 It is a simple script using KB to align scRNA-Seq reads to KB indexed reference transcriptome (including transcripts_to_genes.txt and transcriptome.idx) and generate a count matrix.
 The Nextflow script will scan the input folder "data/" to find a pair of read files.
-Names of the input reads files should have the format of "(SRR run id)_1.fastq.gz" for barcode reads, and "(SRR run id)_2.fastq.gz" for cDNA reads.
+Names of the input read files should have the format of "(SRR run id)_1.fastq.gz" for barcode reads, and "(SRR run id)_2.fastq.gz" for cDNA reads.
 ## Introduction to containers

 ![Image](../../src/img/Nextflow/Nextflow-docker-1.png)

 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
-A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
+A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.

-The container (/aws-workshop/Dockerfile) in the presnet workshop look like this:
+The container (/aws-workshop/Dockerfile) in the present workshop look like this:

 ```docker
 FROM python:3.7.5-slim